kfranqueiro/wcag3-astro/guidelines/terms/accessibility-support-set.md

 status: developing
 ---

-The group of user-agents and assistive technologies you test with.
+The group of user agents and assistive technologies you test with.

 :::ednote
 The AG is considering defining a default set of user agents and assistive technologies that they use when validating guidelines.